-Fees for the 2017 intake are £43,100.
+Fees for the 2018 intake are TBC.
+Fees for the 2017 intake were £43,100.
 Fees include course materials for core and elective courses, many social events, registration and examination fees.
 Text books and living expenses are not included.

 Payment (full-time format)